ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/02-self-balancing-trees.md

 These rotations are used both by AVL trees, Red-black trees, Splay trees, and numerous other self-balancing BSTs.
 However, not all use rotations -- for example the Scapegoat tree above instead builds a completely new subtree.

-In the following we only explain left rotations, but right rotations are of course analoguous.
+In the following we only explain left rotations, but right rotations are of course analogous.

 #### Single rotation